Fireball anti-nucleosynthesis: Fireball anti-nucleosynthesis

 \subsubsection{Anti-helium-3 burning}

 The strong-mediated reaction $\antiHe{3}+\bar{n}\rightarrow\antiT+\bar{p}$ is also present.
 It is also extremely efficient in part because it is not Coulomb suppressed.
-It thus gives the one counterexample to our earlier statement that we can ignore back-reaction on sequentially produced species: this reaction burns essentially all the anti-helium-3 that are produced primarily (via $\antiD+\antiD \rightarrow \antiHe{3} + \bar{n}$) to anti-tritium.
+It thus gives the one counterexample to our earlier statement that we can ignore back-reaction on sequentially produced species: because it is exothermic ($Q \approx 0.76\,\text{MeV}$~\cite{Huang_2021a,Wang_2021b}, assuming completely ionized nuclei as appropriate at the relevant temperatures), this reaction burns essentially all the anti-helium-3 that are produced primarily (via $\antiD+\antiD \rightarrow \antiHe{3} + \bar{n}$) to anti-tritium.
 As such, the anti-helium-3 abundance is maintained at a very low, quasi-equilibrium level: we numerically found that the residual $X_{\antiHe{3}}$ never exceeds $\sim 10^{-6}$.
 At the same time, the $\antiT$ abundance is roughly doubled because our estimate at \eqref{eq:3Heoverp} indicated roughly equal production abundances for the two $A=3$ anti-nuclei before this depletion reaction was accounted for.
 Our estimates of the anti-tritium and anti-helium-3 abundances after this burning should therefore be revised to